 If you start at the bottom and move counter-clockwise, you can see the poll standings of the candidates...Trump, then Carson, then Cruz and Rubio, then the other establishment types splitting up that vote.

 What about the Democrats?

 The Democrats are a little easier to understand.
 From the upper middle to upper left is the Liberal Elite.
-White collar professionals, Hollywood, Silicon Valley and many Wall Street folks that vote more based on social issues than economic issues.
+White collar professionals, old money, Hollywood, Silicon Valley and many Wall Street folks that vote more based on social issues than economic issues.
 This was the constituency that Bill Clinton and Barack Obama have successfully solidified into the Democratic Party but with whom Ronald Reagan had success.

 Moving counter-clockwise from there you have the New Left...academics, environmentalists, minority rights groups, women's and LGBT rights groups.
 This group is the heart of the Democratic Party and it gets its money and support from the Liberal Elite.
 Hillary Clinton has her base of strength in the intertwining of these two groups...think the Clinton Foundation writ large.